hbc/dc_2016_04/lessons/03_searching_files.md

 ## Learning objectives

+* Practice searching for characters or patterns in a text file using the `grep` command
+* Learn about output redirection
+* Explore how to use the pipe (`|`) character to chain together commands

 ## Searching files

 We showed a little how to search within a file using `less`.
 We can also